GoogleChrome/web.dev/src/site/content/en/blog/covid19/index.md

 People are looking for critical health- and job-related information.
 It's important to ensure that your sites are discoverable by all search engines.
+The [Lighthouse SEO audits](/lighthouse-seo/) can help you detect basic problems.
-Follow the official blogs of search engines for guidance and updates:
+Follow the official blogs of search engines for the latest guidance and updates:
 [Google](https://webmasters.googleblog.com/),
 [Bing](https://blogs.bing.com/webmaster/),
 [Baidu](http://research.baidu.com/Blog),